Ancient Ram Inn

 The Ancient Ram Inn is a Grade II* listed building and a former pub located in Wotton-under-Edge, a market town within the Stroud district of Gloucestershire, England.
-The inn has been owned by many people since 1145 and was in the private ownership of John Humphries until his death in December 2017.
 This inn was said to have also been owned by the local St. Mary's Church when first built.
-The pub is reputed to be haunted.
+The late medieval building was remodelled in the mid to late 16th century.